VeritechConsulting/veritech-trigger-framework/README.md

 ```

 ## Additional utilities
-Installing the class `TriggerUtil` will give you access to additional utility methods to perform common operations needed in during trigger execution.
+Installing the class `TriggerUtil` gives you access to additional utility methods to perform common operations needed during trigger execution.

-To use, create an instance of `TriggerUtil` by passing a reference to your trigger handler and call the utility methods.
+To use, create an instance of `TriggerUtil` by passing a reference to your trigger handler object (using `this`) and call the utility methods.

 ```apex
 public class AccountTriggerHandler extends BaseTriggerHandler {